LINQ Max Method in C#

 Example to Understand LINQ Max Method with Complex Type in C#:

-Let us see an example to Understand How to use LINQ Max Method with Complex Data Type in C# using both Method and Query Syntax.
+Let us see an example of using the LINQ Max Method with Complex Data Type in C# using both Method and Query Syntax.
 We are going to work with the following Employee class.
-As you can see, it is a very simple class having four properties such as ID, Name, Salary, and Department.
-Here, we also created one method i.e. GetAllEmployees() which will return the list of all the employees and this is going to be our data source.
+As you can see, it is a very simple class with four properties: ID, Name, Salary, and Department.
+Here, we also created one method, i.e., GetAllEmployees(), which will return the list of all the employees and be our data source.

 using System.Collections.Generic;